-A mother of two normal children drinks heavily throughout her pregnancy.
+A mother of 2 clinically normal children drinks heavily throughout her pregnancy.
 She tells her friends that fetal alcohol syndrome is rare and is inherited.
 Because her children are healthy she believes that there is no danger to her fetus.

 1. How common is fetal alcohol syndrome?

-Although it is believed to be rare in industrialised countries (one in 1000 births) it is common in South Africa, especially in poor communities where more than 50 per 1000 infants may be affected.
+Although it is believed to be rare in industrialised countries (1 in 1000 births) it is common in South Africa, especially in some poor communities where more than 50 per 1000 infants may be affected.

 2. Is fetal alcohol syndrome inherited?

 No. However, the rate at which alcohol is broken down in the body is inherited.
 Therefore, women who inherit a slow rate of breaking down alcohol are at an increased risk of a damaged fetus as they have higher blood concentrations of alcohol if they drink.

 3. Do 2 unaffected children indicate that she has no risk of damaging this fetus with alcohol?